Foot and Heel Injuries: An overview

 - Informing yourself about the different types and causes

 - Consideration of specialty products for foot pain and heel pain

-At HTP, we can help guide you in all these ways.
+We can help guide you in all these ways.
 If you have additional questions about anything, don’t hesitate to contact us.